itsarnaud/template-engine-bench/readme.md

  ├── my-engine.js
  └── ...
 ```
+**⚠️ WARNING: Asynchronous rendering methods, such as those returning Promises, are not supported by the benchmarking tool at the moment.
+Ensure that your rendering method is synchronous to work with the benchmarking tool effectively. ⚠️**

 **2. Add test templates: <br/>**
 Place your template files in the templates directory, following the existing structure.
 Each test group should have a data file (.js or .json) and template files for each template engine you want to include in the benchmark.